synthiaG/Customer-Churn-Analysis/README.md

-### Customer Churn Analysis — Power BI & SQL Project
+Customer Churn Analysis — Power BI & SQL Project

-A full end-to-end customer churn analysis project combining SQL, Power Query, DAX, and Power BI to uncover churn drivers, visualize customer behavior, and build an interactive analytics dashboard.
+A full end-to-end customer churn analysis project combining SQL, Power Query, DAX, and Power BI to uncover churn drivers, visualize customer behavior, and design an interactive analytics dashboard.

-This project explores how customer demographics, tenure, spending habits, subscription choices, and usage patterns influence churn — and presents the findings through a clean and interactive Power BI dashboard.
+This project explores how customer demographics, tenure, spending habits, subscription types, and usage patterns influence churn — with insights presented through a clean and interactive Power BI dashboard.

-### Project Overview
+🔍 Project Overview

-This project focuses on identifying what drives customer churn and providing data-driven insights that business teams can use to improve retention strategies.
+This project focuses on identifying what drives customer churn and providing actionable insights that business teams can use to improve customer retention.

 The analysis includes: